5 things expats experience when taking a trip back ‘home’

 You’ve been counting down for weeks — your visit home is almost here!
 It will be great, but you should also prepare for some less-expected feelings or experiences.

-Inside, a well of feelings is coming up: stress from having to organise everything, mixed with excitement to see people you’ve only talked to on the phone for months.
+Inside, a well of feelings is coming up: stress from having to organise everything, mixed with excitement to see people you’ve only talked to over the phone for months.

 But one thing you may not realise is that, when you get home, it isn’t really ‘home’ anymore.
 After all, what — or where — is home for you?